cerebral/cerebral/docs/api/module.md

 # Module

-A module is basically an object.
-Modules helps you structure your state and signals.
+Modules help you structure your state and signals into logical units.
 You can think of them as namespaces for state and signals.

+# Module object

 ```js
 export default {